October 4, 2019

 Al-Pac’s 2004 Draft Forest Management Plan notes the following:

-The Canadian Boreal Initiative announces the Boreal Forest Conservation Framework (BFCF), which proposes the establishment of a network of large interconnected protected areas covering about half of Canada’s boreal region and the use of cutting-edge sustainable development practices in remaining areas.
+In December, the Canadian Boreal Initiative announces the Boreal Forest Conservation Framework (BFCF), which proposes the establishment of a network of large interconnected protected areas covering about half of Canada’s boreal region and the use of cutting-edge sustainable development practices in remaining areas.
 Signing onto the Framework are conservation organizations, First Nations, and oil and timber companies, including Al-Pac.
 Concessions from Al-Pac in Lakeland will help demonstrate that the company’s commitment to the BFCF is more than symbolic.

-AWA conservation biologist Laurie Wein makes the following points about Primrose-Lakeland (Wild Lands Advocate):
+In October, AWA conservation biologist Laurie Wein makes the following points about Primrose-Lakeland (Wild Lands Advocate):

 The final draft of the AWA “Strategic Plan for Primrose-Lakeland” is prepared.
 The goals are to identify and protect the remaining High Conservation Value Forests in the area; to promote the restoration of ecological integrity; to consult with local communities; to inform management plans for the area; and to promote alternative, economically diversified and ecologically sustainable models of development for local communities.